Al-Andrew/ProgramareAvansata-2022/Laborator7/readme.md

     - [x] Simulate the game using a thread for each player.
     - [x] Pay attention to the synchronization of the threads when extracting tokens from the bag and when putting words on the board.

+#### NOTE(Al-Andrew): got the dict from http://app.aspell.net/create?defaults=en_US and then cleaned it using the python script in this folder

 - [ ] Homework:
     - [x] Use the following number of tiles for each letter:
      ```